 - Your diet will be lower in saturated fat: The lack of meat or dairy in your diet makes it easier to consume less saturated fat.
 This will improve your health in many ways.

-- Increases antioxidant intake: Vegan eating usually increases the intake of wholesome foods such as vegetables, fruits, beans, legumes and whole grains, which is a great opportunity to get plentiful antioxidants, dietary fibre and vitamins and minerals.
+- Increases antioxidant intake: Vegan eating usually increases the intake of wholesome foods such as vegetables, fruits, beans, legumes, and whole grains, which is a great opportunity to get plentiful antioxidants, dietary fiber and vitamins, and minerals.

 - May promote greater self-control: There is a huge degree of self-control that is needed to eat a vegan diet and there is a school of thought that it could lead to increased self-control in other areas of life.

 Having identified some positive benefits of going vegan, it’s time to consider the potential hurdles.

 - You won’t automatically become healthy: Becoming vegan doesn’t necessarily mean your diet will be healthy.
 It will only work if you make the correct choices.